 This research therefore seeks to answer 3 main questions:

 1. How have children been represented, included or excluded in/from COVID-19 public health promotion, media and messaging?

 2. How have children experienced, perceived and understood the pandemic, the coronavirus, and public health messaging in the context of their everyday childhoods?

 3. How have children participated in public health promotion?

-These questions will be addressed through two strands of research: 1) an analysis of NZ policy and media documents relating to the pandemic, and 2) focus groups and interviews with children.
+These questions will be addressed through two strands of research: 1) an analysis of NZ policy and media documents relating to the pandemic, and 2) comic-making based interviews with children.
 Through comparing children’s representation and their realities, I aim to indicate areas where children may be better supported by health promotion policy in future.